In most cases, I would say yes. Whilst I can't promise

 high bloodwork values:

-improve on IV and the cat looks and acts better, and continues to do
+and acts better, and continues to do well at home.

-the cat's numbers do not
+The cat's numbers do not improve on IV, but the cat

-improve on IV, but the cat nevertheless acts better, and the numbers
+nevertheless acts better, and the numbers gradually reduce at home

-gradually reduce at home (usually with sub-Q therapy);
+(usually with sub-Q therapy).

-the cat's numbers do not
+The cat's numbers do not improve on IV or with

-improve on IV or with sub-Qs, but the cat acts better and continues to
+sub-Qs, but the cat acts better and continues to do well at home

-do well at home despite the high numbers;
+despite the high numbers.

-the cat's numbers do not
+The cat's numbers do not improve on IV, and the cat

-improve on IV, and the cat continues to act ill once s/he is home, and is put to sleep;
+continues to act ill once s/he is home, and is put to sleep.

-the cat's numbers do or
+The cat's numbers do or

 do not improve on IV, but the cat crashes again once at home.

-Obviously I cannot predict to which category your cat
+cannot predict to which category your cat might belong, but it is usually

-every CKD cat can be saved; but euthanasia is an irrevocable decision so
+worth trying treatments.
+Yes, not every CKD cat can be saved; but

-you need to be very sure, and for most people that means giving their cat
+euthanasia is an irrevocable decision so you need to be very sure, and for

 judgement on a lethargic dehydrated cat with markedly